thomasbrasil46/CSharpLongWay/README.md

 - C# is a strongly typed language.

-- A program can query its own metadata (redlection).
+- A program can query its own metadata (reflection).